Willie Blair: Coaching career

 He was the pitching coach for the Fort Wayne TinCaps for the 2011 and 2012 seasons, and on December 11, 2012, he was named bullpen coach of the San Diego Padres, replacing Jimmy Jones.

 On December 2, 2015, Blair was named the pitching coach for the Double-A Erie SeaWolves.
 He was transferred to the Single-A Whitecaps in December 2018.

-Blair currently lives in Richmond, Kentucky.
+On January 23, 2025, he was announced as the pitching coach for the Dayton Dragons, the High-A affiliate of the Cincinnati Reds.